“They are so many, and our country is so small, where will we find room to bury them all?”

 The Winter War (30 November 1939 – 13 March 1940)

-The Winter War was a military conflict between the Soviet Union and Finland that took place from November 30, 1939, to March 13, 1940.
+The Winter War (Talvisota) was a military conflict between the Soviet Union and Finland that took place from November 1939, to March 1940, lasting 103 days.
 The war began when the Soviet Union invaded Finland, seeking to gain territory and strategic advantages.
 Despite being significantly outnumbered and outgunned, the Finnish forces put up a strong resistance in what became known as the "Winter War."

 Despite their brave resistance, Finland was eventually forced to cede territory to the Soviet Union in the Moscow Peace Treaty signed on March 13, 1940.
 The Winter War had a significant impact on both countries, shaping their future relationships and strategies during World War II.